jmillxyz/Win32-OpenSSH-wiki/About-Win32-OpenSSH-and-Design-Details.md

 ssh-agent will be reimplemented for Windows as a Windows service, running as LocalSystem with TCB privileges (equivalent to root on Linux).
 It will serve as an executive process serving the following "privileged" ssh operations:
 Each of the following operations will require explicit user interaction to safeguard against phishing attacks.
-+ Create(or import) a host key - All host keys, to be used by ssh for host authentication will need to be registered with ssh-agent.
++ Create(or import) a host key - All host keys, to be used by ssh deamon for host authentication will need to be registered with ssh-agent.
 The registration process will be similar to ssh-add usage in Unix.
 Host keys will be internally encrypted using DPAPI - protection level is equivalent to that of user accounts stored in Windows security database.
-+ Export a host key - A new tool (calls ssh-get ?) will be implemented for the Windows version of OpenSSH to retrieve registered host keys.
++ Export a host key - A new tool (called ssh-get ?) will be implemented for the Windows version of OpenSSH to retrieve registered host keys.
 This operation is admin-only.
 + Create (or import) a user key.
 All user keys, to be used by ssh for the purpose of key-based authentication will have to be registered with ssh-agent (just like host keys).
-User keys are DPAI double encrypted both using machine context and user context.
+User keys are DPAI double encrypted using machine context and user context.
-+ Export a user key - similar to exporting a host key, except that a user can only retrieve his/her keys - even an admin cannot retrieve other user's keys (since they are encrypted using user's context)
++ Export a user key - similar to exporting a host key, except that a user can only retrieve his/her keys - even an admin cannot retrieve other user's keys (since they are encrypted using user's context).
 + Delete a host or a user key
 + Create (query and delete) a public key mapping - maps a public key to a local user account.
 This is the Windows equivalent of authorized_keys in Unix.
 A restricted user can only create his/her mappings while an admin can manage any mapping.